nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 For blocked calls, the blocker answers the call.
 Once it answers, the hunt stops.
 My actual phone never rings.

-It's a bit of a hack, but it is a nice kind of hack.
+It is a hack.
 No inbound port forwarding.
-No PBX to babysit.
-Just a small SIP endpoint with one job.
+No PBX.

 ## Why Twilio Lookup got involved

-The original simple version matched the caller name that VoIP.ms delivered in the SIP call.
+The first version matched the caller name that VoIP.ms sent in the SIP call.

-Then reality did the thing where the one field you want is not the field you get.
+Then the field I wanted was not the field I got.

 For the PCH-style caller I cared about, the VoIP.ms-provided name showed up as a generic city/state-style value.
 That is not useful enough to block on.
 Meanwhile, T-Mobile Caller ID showed `PCH` for the same number.

-Searching around for `PCH` points pretty quickly at Publishers Clearing House, and also at a lot of scam context.
+Searching `PCH` gets you Publishers Clearing House, plus warnings about PCH impersonator scams.
 [PCH has its own scam-report page][pch-scam-report] saying scammers misuse the PCH name to pretend people won prizes and demand money or personal information.
 The [FTC also has an alert][ftc-pch-impersonators] specifically about PCH impersonators.

-That does not prove T-Mobile and Twilio are using the same database.
-CNAM is messy enough that I do not want to pretend certainty here.
-But it did suggest there was a better name source out there than the one I was getting through VoIP.ms.
+I do not know where T-Mobile got that name, and I am not claiming Twilio uses the same source.
+VoIP.ms was not giving me the useful label, so I added optional Twilio Lookup.

-So I added optional [Twilio Lookup][twilio-lookup] support.
-If configured, the blocker can ask Twilio for the caller name and match against that instead.
+If configured, the blocker can ask [Twilio Lookup][twilio-lookup] for the caller name and match against that instead.
 If Twilio does not return a useful name or the lookup fails, the call is allowed through.

 The matching itself is intentionally boring: